 - Budget: Ensure that any configured budget is within its limit.
 A session which would exceed a campaign's budget will not trigger effects in that campaign.

-- Priority: if your campaign isn't registering any effect, ensure that it is in the right category in the Application's Priority page.
-Ensure there isn't another campaign with a higher or exclusive priority blocking your campaign from running.
+- Evaluation: If your campaign isn't registering any effect, ensure that it is in the right evaluation group in the Application's Campaign Evaluation page.
+Ensure there isn't another campaign in a group with an exclusive evaluation mode blocking your campaign from running.

 Reviewing conditions and effects